shiprabehera/shiprabehera.github.io/_posts/2019-09-22-formative-interviews.md

 ---
 ## Reading Assignment 4: Formative Interviews

-I chose to read these two articles for this assignment:
+I chose to read these articles for this assignment:
-[Interview and Focus Group chapter](http://www.sciencedirect.com.colorado.idm.oclc.org/science/book/9780128053904) [How Teens with Visual Impairments Take, Edit, and Share Photos on Social Media (Links to an external site.)](https://dl-acm-org.colorado.idm.oclc.org/citation.cfm?id=3173650)
+[Interview and Focus Group chapter](http://www.sciencedirect.com.colorado.idm.oclc.org/science/book/9780128053904)

+[How Teens with Visual Impairments Take, Edit, and Share Photos on Social Media (Links to an external site.)](https://dl-acm-org.colorado.idm.oclc.org/citation.cfm?id=3173650)

 [Freedom to roam: a study of mobile device adoption and accessibility for people with visual and motor disabilities (Links to an external site.)](https://dl-acm-org.colorado.idm.oclc.org/citation.cfm?id=1639663)